To price accurately there are a number of steps.

 Calculate all the costs in producing your product or service, add a margin (a percentage of profit you want to earn), determine how much you can produce, does this price cover overhead and profit?

-This method doesn't take into account what the competition is charging or market expectations (and can you physically make 2,000 units a year?).
+This method doesn't take into account what the competition is charging or market expectations (and can you physically make 2,000/year).

 The benefit of knowing your ‘margin’ is that you can use it to work out your sales target to cover overhead.
 Divide this margin (33%) into your overhead ($200,000) and you will get your sales target ($606,000).